frequently asked questions

 My child has an IEP or 504 plan.
 Can you accommodate his or her needs?

 Yes.
 We accommodate all children and their individual learning needs.
 We work with the Committee on Special Education to accommodate our students and their individual learning needs.
-We have partnered with the Cooke Center for Learning and Development (the largest private special education provider in New York City) to create a cutting edge, integrated program for students with disabilities.
-Hands-on learning will offer students with specific learning needs and styles the opportunity to learn in a way that suits them best.
+Our BUGS Director of Inclusion partners closely with families, staff, the CSE, and the NYC Charter Center's Special Education Collaborative to provide a cutting edge, integrated program for students with disabilities.
+Hands-on learning offers students with specific learning needs and styles the opportunity to learn in a way that suits them best.
+More information can be provided by the BUGS Director of Inclusion.

 Does your school provide services for English Language Learners?